rubymonsters/ruby-for-beginners/13_scopes.md

 is the argument name `number`.
 From now on, in this room, there's a known local variable that has a value assigned: The number `3` with the post-it note `number` on it.

+In our example, the outer scope and the scope of the method `add_two`, are two different rooms, and there are two different post-it notes sticked on two different numbers, which just happen to have the same name on them.